Schottky anomaly in a cavity-coupled double quantum well: Photon Hamiltonian

 where $a_B$ is the effective Bohr radius.
 The energy scale $2 \pi/(m \Omega)$ corresponds to the discretization of the in-plane energy levels due to the finite size $\Omega$ of the 2DEG.
 As the distance between the capacitor plates is greater than the DQW width, $L_c > d$, and $d/a_B < 100$ in realistic devices ($a_B \gtrsim 1\,$nm, $d \lesssim 100\,$nm), the condition Eq.~(\ref{Deltacond}) is always satisfied in a mesoscopic tunnel-coupled DQW 2DEG.
 Therefore, $\Phi_0 \approx 1$, i.e. the renormalization of the DQW hybridization is not essential, $\Delta \approx \Delta_0$.
 Using Eqs.~(\ref{g}), (\ref{Spincondensates}), and (\ref{Deltacond}), the condition Eq.~(\ref{condition}) corresponds to the following constraint on the cavity frequency,

-The renormalized oscillator frequency $\tilde{\omega}$ in this regime is no longer dependent on the bare cavity frequency $\omega_0$ as it rather represents a heavy polariton.
+The renormalized oscillator frequency $\tilde{\omega}$ in this regime is no longer dependent on the bare cavity frequency $\omega_0$ as it rather represents a {polariton}.
 The condition given by Eq.~(\ref{omega0condition}) is equivalent to the following constraint for the light-matter coupling constant $g$,

-As $\tilde{g} \ll 1$, which follows from Eq.~(\ref{Deltacond}), the light-matter coupling $g$ can still be much smaller than one, i.e. the strong coupling $g \gtrsim 1$ is not even required for the considered regime.
+As $\tilde{g} \ll 1$, which follows from Eq.~(\ref{Deltacond}), the light-matter coupling $g$ can still be much smaller than one, i.e. the {ultra-strong (and beyond)} coupling $g \gtrsim 1$ is not even required for the considered regime.
 Therefore, Eqs.~(\ref{Deltacond}) and (\ref{omega0condition}) provide necessary and sufficient conditions at which the effective photonic potential $\hat{V}(\hat{Q})$ contains large number of harmonic oscillator minima.

 Next, we analyze the thermodynamic properties of this system in the regime when Eqs.~(\ref{Deltacond}) and (\ref{omega0condition}) are satisfied.
 Photonic free energy $\mathcal{F}_{\mathrm{ph}} = - T \ln Z_{\mathrm{ph}}$ then follows from Eq.~(\ref{Zphapprox}),